About The Children Webmag

 Children Webmag has also received support over the years from the Institute of Child Care and Social Education, the Social Education Trust, Caring for Children and the University of Northampton.

 The Board has a Web Operations Team which oversees the month-by-month production of the Webmag, a Fundraising Group and a Training Group.
-The Consultant Editor responsible for the preparation of material is David Lane.
-Jeremy Curtis is the Production Manager.
+The Consultant Editor responsible for the preparation of material is John Diamond.

 Although the Webmag has a small income from advertising, its main source of revenue is grants and sponsorship from charitable and educational organisations who value the material which Children Webmag publishes.
 The budget to date has been modest and has not matched the scope and potential of the Webmag.
-Voluntary contributions to support the development of Children Webmag as an educational charity will be welcome.
+We are specifically looking for voluntary contributions to support the development of Children Webmag as an educational charity.
 The sponsorship of specific columns or of issues will also be appreciated.